Exclusive: WeWork to host Wall Street analyst day in IPO push - sources

 While WeWork filed for an IPO with the U.S. Securities and Exchange Commission in December, it has yet to hire IPO underwriters, the sources said.
 WeWork wants to be in a position to potentially go public by the end of 2019, the sources added.

-The hosting of the event at this early stage indicated that the New York-based start-up wants to leave nothing to chance after other high-profile IPOs struggled or were canceled this year, amid pushback from investors over the frothy valuations sought.
+The hosting of the event at this early stage indicates that the New York-based start-up wants to leave nothing to chance after other high-profile IPOs struggled or were canceled this year, amid pushback from investors over the frothy valuations sought.

 The sources asked not to be identified because the matter is confidential.
 A spokesman for WeWork declined to comment.